rodolfojc/Booking-System/README.txt

 ....WELCOME AND THANKS FOR VISITING...

 Please read Scenario and Requirements PDF file for more details.
+This project has been developed without using any GUI code generator.
+(from scratch)

 Database file (sql) is located in "Database" folder.
 Screenshots are located in "Screenshots" folder.